shnbwmn/awesome-portable/README.md

 *More to come!
 It will take a while!*

-Create a [pull request](https://github.com/shnbwmn/awesome-portable/pulls) to add links | Start an [issue](https://github.com/shnbwmn/awesome-portable/issues) for corrections or discussions.
+Create a [pull request](https://github.com/shnbwmn/awesome-portable/pulls) to add links | Start an [issue](https://github.com/shnbwmn/awesome-portable/issues) for corrections or discussions

 _See also:_ [**Awesome Portable Games**](https://github.com/shnbwmn/awesome-portable-games), [**Awesome Online**](https://github.com/shnbwmn/awesome-online)